1500m (Olympic / Aquabike distance) / 750m (Sprint Distance)

 - Keep near to the centre of the river to avoid the reeds on the river’s edge

-- Swim upstream keeping the buoys on your left hand side.
-When you reach the last buoy swim around it and back downstream.
-Continue past the start area on your left and around the end buoy furthest downstream before swimming upstream to the swim exit.
+- Swim downstream keeping the buoys on your right hand side.
+When you reach the last buoy swim around it and back upstream.
+Continue past the start area on your right and around the end buoy furthest upstream before swimming downstream to the swim exit.

 - Canoeists, assisted by power boats, will marshal the swim course.